Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 This transforms analysis from "what values are possible" into "under which conditions do these values occur".

-== Combining Multiple Data Domains <sec-multiple-domains>
+== Beyond Single Domains: Combining Multiple Abstractions <sec-multiple-domains>

+So far we've paired BDDs with a single abstract domain (sign, interval, etc.).
-Beyond pairing BDDs with one abstract domain, we can combine *multiple* data abstractions.
+But we can go further: combine *multiple* data abstractions simultaneously.
+Each domain contributes different information, and reduction lets them refine each other.
 See #inline-example("domains", "combined.rs", "combined") for runnable examples.

-Each domain contributes different information.
+=== Sign × Interval Product

+The sign domain detects zero division and distinguishes positive from negative values.
+The interval domain tracks numeric bounds.
-Reduction lets them refine each other.
+Together, they can refine each other:

-*Sign × Interval*:
-- Signs detect zero division, intervals track bounds.
-- Reduction: If sign = Zero, refine interval to $[0, 0]$.
+- If the sign domain determines a value is Zero, the interval domain can refine its bounds to $[0, 0]$.
-- If interval = $[5, 10]$, refine sign to Positive.
+- Conversely, if the interval domain has bounds $[5, 10]$, the sign domain can refine its value to Positive.

-*Interval × Congruence*:
-- Intervals for bounds, congruences for divisibility.
+=== Interval × Congruence Product

+Intervals provide bounds, while congruences track divisibility properties (e.g., "even" or "divisible by 4").
+When combined, they can significantly reduce the set of possible values:

-- Reduction: Interval $[8, 12]$ with congruence $equiv 0 mod 4$ refines to ${8, 12}$ (only 8 and 12 satisfy both).
+- Interval $[8, 12]$ with congruence $equiv 0 mod 4$ refines to ${8, 12}$.

-*Polyhedra × Interval*:
-- Polyhedra capture linear relations, intervals provide quick bounds.
+  Only 8 and 12 in this range satisfy the divisibility constraint.

+=== Polyhedra × Interval Product

+Polyhedra capture linear relations between variables (e.g., $x - y <= 5$).
+Intervals provide quick bounds for individual variables.
+Reduction works by projecting the polyhedron:

-- Reduction: Project polyhedron onto single variable to tighten interval.
+- Project the polyhedron onto a single variable to extract tighter bounds.
+- Use interval bounds to simplify polyhedron constraints.

 #example-reference(
   "domains",